Evolution Mallorca International Film Festival 2018

 Rialto Living in Palma de Mallorca offers a lifestyle store concept including interior design, fashion, art, gifts and a café to the well-travelled fashion and design-interested customers. […] Rialto Living Lifestyle Store

 EMIFF movies stand for innovative and provocative storytelling.
 “Our main goal will always be to inspire our audience to be better, more curious, and more adventurous,” Sandra says.
 “Our audience may be deeply touched emotionally, be offended, or even embarrassed after leaving a screening – but that is OK.
 It will move something in them, maybe mobilise a new action in their lives, and release a new passion or talent.
 That is what EMIFF is about.”

 Sandra’s expectations for the festival have been high from the beginning, because she believed in it.
 “It has cost us a lot of sweat and tears, sleepless nights, and countless cross-Atlantic Skype calls, but it’s all been worth it!”

 Evolution!
-Mallorca International Film Festival runs from the 26th of October to the 4th of November 2017.
+Mallorca International Film Festival 2018 runs from the 25th to the 31st of October.

 About Evolution Mallorca International Film Festival